tomgur/shopizer/README.md

 http://ec2-18-130-111-175.eu-west-2.compute.amazonaws.com:8080

-Push to this github repo will trigger a webhook Calling the shopizer-pipeline job
+* Push to this github repo will trigger a webhook Calling the shopizer-pipeline job
+* Test Reposts are analized on the pipeline build
+* Slaves can be spawned in AWS by use of the AWS-EC2 plugin

 Ansible
 -------
-Docker enabled hosts were configured with the install_docker playbook under ansible/playbooks
+All configuration management was done with ansible.
+Playbooks and roles can be seen in ansible/playbooks

 Nexus
 -----